1.1 Who is this Contract with?

 - we are instructed to charge you different prices by the government or Ofgem, our regulator.

-You can arrange to switch to another of our tariffs or to another supplier at any time without giving notice.
-If you switch supplier before we send you your renewal notice we will charge you an Exit Fee, as shown in Your Tariff Details.
+You can arrange to switch to another of our tariffs or to another supplier at any time without giving notice and we will not charge you an Exit Fee.

 14.2 What happens at the End Date